ceph/ceph/doc/man/8/rbd.rst

    Map the image read-only.
 Equivalent to -o ro.

+.. option:: --image-features features

+   Specifies which RBD format 2 features are to be enabled when creating an image.
+The numbers from the desired features below should be added to compute the parameter value:

+   +1: layering support
+   +2: striping v2 support
+   +4: exclusive locking support
+   +8: object map support

 .. option:: --image-shared

    Specifies that the image will be used concurrently by multiple clients.